18 Inconvenient Truths About Assessment

-6. You see understanding or achievement or career and college-readiness; students see grades and performance (e.g., a lack or abundance of failure) (Atkinson 1964).
+6. Teachers often see understanding or achievement or career and college-readiness; students often see grades and performance (e.g., a lack or abundance of failure) (Atkinson 1964).

 7. Self-evaluation and self-grading are different.
-“Self-evaluation” does not mean that the students determine the grades for their assignments and courses instead of the teacher.
-In this paper self-evaluation refers to the understanding and application of explicit criteria to one’s own work and behavior for the purpose of judging if one has met specified goals (Andrade 2006).
+‘Self-evaluation’ does not mean that the students determine the grades for their assignments and courses instead of the teacher.
+Here, self-evaluation refers to the understanding and application of explicit criteria to one’s own work and behavior for the purpose of judging if one has met specified goals (Andrade 2006).

-8. If it’s not married to curriculum and learning models, it’s just another assignment.
+8. If the assessment is not married to curriculum and learning models, it’s just another assignment.
 That is, if the data gleaned from the assessment isn’t used immediately to substantively revise planned instruction, it’s at best practice, and at worst, extra work for the teacher and student.
-If assessment, curriculum, and learning models don’t “talk” to one one another, there is slack in the chain.
+If assessment, curriculum, and learning models don’t ‘talk’ to one another, there is slack in the chain.

 10. Designing assessment that has diverse measures of success that “speak” to the student is critical to meaningful assessment.
 Students are often motivated to avoid failure rather than achieve success (Atkinson 1964).

-12. The classroom isn’t “the real world.”
-It’s easy to say invoke “the real world” when discussing grading and assessements (e.g., “If a law school student doesn’t study for the Bar and fail, they don’t get to become lawyers.
+12. The classroom isn’t ‘the real world.’
+It’s easy to say invoke ‘the real world’ when discussing grading and assessments (e.g., “If a law school student doesn’t study for the Bar and fail, they don’t get to become lawyers.
 The same applied to you in this classroom, as I am preparing you for the real world.”

 13. Most teachers worth their salt can already guess the range of student performance they can expect before they even give the assessment.
 Therefore, it makes sense to design curriculum and instruction to adjust to student performance on-the-fly without Herculean effort by the teacher.
 If you don’t have a plan for the assessment data before you give the assessment, you’re already behind.